isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-inline-images.md

 * Images are not selectable, copyable or saveable from the terminal for now.

 ## Settings
 * **Inline Images (SIXEL / iTerm2)** : enable or disable the feature (iOS : within system settings > WebSSH > SSH / macOS : within the app settings > SSH).
 Enabled by default.
-When disabled, the terminal no longer advertises SIXEL in its device attributes and the image sequences are ignored.
+When disabled, the image sequences are ignored.
 The setting is read when a terminal opens : reconnect after changing it.

 ## Useful links
 * [libsixel](https://github.com/saitoha/libsixel) and [Are We Sixel Yet?](https://www.arewesixelyet.com/)